-The TOE is ID-One Cosmo V7.0-a on Atmel family is a contact/dual/usb javacard platform based on ATMEL compatible with multi-application ID-One Cosmo product family.
+The TOE is ID-One Cosmo V7.0.1-n on NXP family is a contact/dual/ javacard platform based on NXP compatible with multi-application ID-One Cosmo product family.

 The functional level of the OS will be based on a Java[TM] based multi-application platform, compliant with Java Card 2.2.2 and GlobalPlatform 2.1.1 specifications.